JakeSidSmith/jargs/README.md

 A sub-command of your command line interface.
 Program is the main command / name of your program.
+Commands form a fork in the tree - only one command at each level can be satisfied.

 Takes the following options.